How To Use This Companion Site

-This companion Web site provides more than 120 minutes of movie tutorials that complement some of the step-by-step examples shown in the book.
-These movies focus on what I regard as the key most important features in Lightroom 4 as well as some of the previous movies that were included as part of the Lightroom 3 book website.
-Although these refer to working in Lightroom 3, they are still valid for when working with Lightroom 4.
+This companion website provides more than 120 minutes of movie tutorials that complement some of the step-by-step examples shown in the book.
+These movies focus on what I regard as the key most important features in Lightroom 5 as well as some of the previous movies that were included as part of the Lightroom 3 and 4 book websites.
+Although these refer to working in Lightroom 3 and 4, they are still valid for when working with Lightroom 5.
 The site also contains movies that show some of the behind-the-scenes work that was carried out to create some of the photographs that were used in this book.

 Presets and Templates (Peachpit.com login required)

 The Templates section contains a few of the templates and preset settings that were used in the book.

 The PDFs section contains supplementary PDF chapters on working with Lightroom.